 Immigration Legal Team

 Kelly Chauvin serves CWS as the Immigration Services Coordinator, and began at our site as an Immigration Counselor in September 2013.
 Prior to that, Kelly served with the NC Immigrant Rights Project and El Centro Hispano working in immigration law with a focus on immigrant rights and fighting racial profiling.
 Before working in immigration, Kelly served in the Peace Corps for 3 years in Guatemala.
 Kelly holds a BA in Psychology.
 She speaks Spanish and has lived and studied abroad in Spain and Guatemala.

-Cas Cogswell is a part-time paralegal at the CWS Immigration office and joined the legal team in June of 2015.
-Prior to CWS, Cas worked at Duke’s Center for Child and Family Policy as a Research Project Manager on a national high school dropout prevention initiative.
-Before moving to Durham, Cas served as a Project Manager with the Seattle Workforce Development Council, developing programs that increased family opportunities to self-sufficiency.
-In addition, Cas has worked as an ESL Instructor at Durham Technical Community College and with McDonald’s English Under the Arches program.
+Katherine (Cas) Cogswell serves as an Immigration Counselor at our legal office.
+Prior to CWS, Cas served at Duke’s Center for Child and Family Policy as a Research Project Manager.
+Cas holds a MPA from the Hubert Humphrey School of Public Policy.
+Before moving to Durham, Cas served seven years as a Program Officer with the Seattle Workforce Development Council, developing and implementing workforce development programs throughout King County.
+In addition, Cas is a certified ESL instructor and has taught at Durham Technical Community College and with the English Under the Arches program English Literacy program sponsored by the McDonald’s corporation.
 Cas has traveled in Central and South America, Spain, and India and speaks Spanish.